derbyjs/racer/README.md

   * **Validation and access control** &ndash; An implementation of schema-based validation and authorization is planned.

-  * **Alternative Realtime Strategies** &ndash; In addition to STM, Racer may provide Operational Transformation (OT) and Diff-Match-Patch algorithms to mix and match, depending on the realtime characteristics of the target app.
+  * **Alternative realtime strategies** &ndash; In addition to STM, Racer may provide Operational Transformation (OT) and Diff-Match-Patch algorithms.
+Developers would be able to mix and match strategies as appropriate for their object models.

 ## Installation

-The heart of Racer's conflict detection is a Software Transactional Memory (STM) built on top of Redis.
+The heart of Racer's conflict detection is an STM built on top of Redis.
 It uses Redis Lua scripting, which is not part of the current stable Redis release, but [should be added](http://antirez.com/post/everything-about-redis-24) in the fall with Redis 2.6.
 For now, you can install the [Redis 2.2-scripting branch](https://github.com/antirez/redis/tree/2.2-scripting).

-After Redis with scripting support is installed, simply add racer to your package.json dependencies and run
+After Redis with scripting support is installed, simply add "racer" to your package.json dependencies and run

 ```
 $ npm install